Llovizna-Labs/elcinaro-admin/README.md

-# AnyDayBuddy Ads
+# El Cinaro Ads
-This site is intended to create advertisment campaigns for the [AnyDayBuddy](https://anydaybuddy.com) platform.
+This site is intended to create advertisment campaigns for the [El Cinaro](https://El Cinaro.com) platform.

 ## Steps